Rian8337/Alice/README.md

 osu!droid: http://ops.dgsrz.com/

-Note: Even though this code is open-source, you still need more things to run the bot, therefore it is not available publicly.
+Note: Even though this code is open-source, some codes are personalized (made for a specific server only) and you still need more things to run the bot, therefore it is not available publicly.